 Counseling and Psychological Services

 CAPS offers undergraduate and graduate students a continuum of mental health services, including diagnostic evaluation, brief psychotherapy, group psychotherapy, treatment with medication, crisis intervention, consultation to the University community, and psychoeducational outreach programming.
-The Student Disability Access Center (SDAC), which is closely affiliated with CAPS, provides cognitive and personality assessment as well as a variety of support services to students with disabilities.
+The Students with Disability Access Center (SDAC), which is closely affiliated with CAPS, provides cognitive and personality assessment as well as a variety of support services to students with disabilities.

 CAPS primarily utilizes a brief psychotherapy treatment approach with students.
 Duration of psychotherapy is generally 6 to 10 sessions.
 Clinical efforts are focused on assisting students to returning to the level of functioning required for successful academic achievement.
 In most instances in which students' needs do not fit a brief therapy approach, referrals are made to alternate clinic sites or to psychotherapists within the Charlottesville community.
 In situations in which a community therapist referral may be problematic or contraindicated, exceptions to a brief treatment approach are made on a case by case basis.
 Those specific circumstances are explored in detail with students once they are seen for an appointment at CAPS.
-Students participating in group therapy remain a group member for the full duration of the group, even if it extends beyond 6 to 10 sessions.
+Students participating in group therapy remain for the full duration of the group, even if it extends beyond 6 to 10 sessions.